SamStudio8/dbot-stats/README.md

 ###__getChanUsers(\<server\>, \<channel\>)
 Return the server.user.channel objects for all users on a server who have a dbKey for a particular channel.<br />
-Note this function is regarded as an "internal" API function and could be subject to change without notice.
+Note this function is regarded as an "internal" API function and could be subject to change or removal without notice.

 ##Licence
 stats is distributed under the MIT license, see LICENCE for further information.